solus-project/budgie-desktop/README.rst

 repo on GitHub upon completion - the name-change is SOLELY to make it parallel installable and help me with debugging.

+Enormous thanks go to horst3180 for all the design work, contributions and overseeing of the project to ensure it meets his mockups.
+The project would not be possible without him.

 License
 =======